wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/media-services/media-services-protect-with-drm.md

 >[AZURE.NOTE]Widevine license delivery services provided by Azure Media Sevices is in preview.
 For more information see [this blog](http://azure.microsoft.com/blog/announcing-google-widevine-license-delivery-services-public-preview-in-azure-media-services/).

-You can also use the following AMS partners to help you deliver Widevine licenses: [EZDRM](http://ezdrm.com/), [castLabs](http://castlabs.com/company/partners/azure/).
-For more information, see: integration with [castLabs](/documentation/articles/media-services-castlabs-integration).
+You can also use the following AMS partners to help you deliver Widevine licenses: [Axinom](http://www.axinom.com/press/ibc-axinom-drm-6/), [EZDRM](http://ezdrm.com/), [castLabs](http://castlabs.com/company/partners/azure/).
+For more information, see: integration with [Axinom](/documentation/articles/media-services-axinom-integration) and [castLabs](/documentation/articles/media-services-castlabs-integration).

 Media Services supports multiple ways of authorizing users who make key requests.
 The content key authorization policy could have one or more authorization restrictions: open or token restriction.
 The token restricted policy must be accompanied by a token issued by a Secure Token Service (STS).
 Media Services supports tokens in the [Simple Web Tokens](https://msdn.microsoft.com/zh-cn/library/gg185950.aspx#BKMK_2) (SWT) format and [JSON Web Token](https://msdn.microsoft.com/zh-cn/library/gg185950.aspx#BKMK_3) (JWT) format.
 For more information, see Configure the content key's authorization policy.